-This is not a list of all drugs or health problems that interact with immune globulin injection.
+This is not a list of all drugs or health problems that interact with immune globulin injection (subcutaneous or IV).

 What are some things I need to know or do while I take Immune Globulin Injection?

-- Tell all of your health care providers that you take immune globulin injection.
+- Tell all of your health care providers that you take immune globulin injection (subcutaneous or IV).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This medicine may affect certain lab tests.
-Tell all of your health care providers and lab workers that you take immune globulin injection.
+Tell all of your health care providers and lab workers that you take immune globulin injection (subcutaneous or IV).

 - This medicine is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This medicine is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.